open-xchange/appsuite-middleware/documentation/login_and_sessions/saml_2.0_sso/01_operator_guide.md

 # Installation

-After development of the SAML backend is done you can setup OX App Suite as usual.
-Additionally you need to install `open-xchange-saml-core` and a package that provides `open-xchange-saml-backend` and contains your custom SAML backend.
+The SAML integration is provided by the `open-xchange-saml-core` package and requires an additional package that provides `open-xchange-saml-backend` and contains your custom SAML backend.
 It is also necessary that a package providing `open-xchange-authentication` is installed.
 For your convenience you can install the metapackage `open-xchange-saml` which depends on a core and backend package.
 Finally the package for SAML support within App Suite UI is needed: `open-xchange-appsuite-saml`.

 # Configuration